Contents

 Share this article

-Many organisations struggle to understand what’s involved in reporting Scope 3 emissions and with good reason.
+Many organisations struggle to understand what’s involved in Scope 3 emissions reporting and with good reason.
 Navigating the concepts, frameworks and requirements that cover accounting for these emissions is challenging, demanding a deep dive into indirect environmental impacts across the entire value chain.
-However, as climate action becomes more critical, the understanding and effective management of Scope 3 emissions is not only increasingly common but is also evolving into a regulatory and strategic imperative for many companies.
-This article digs into the intricacies of Scope 3 emissions, examining what they are, scope 3 categories, relevance testing, upstream and downstream emissions, hotspots and a six step guide to understanding, estimating and reporting Scope 3 emissions.
-It also explores the importance of transparency and benefits of comprehensive Scope 3 reporting.
+However, as climate action becomes more critical, the understanding and effective management of Scope 3 emissions is not only increasingly common, but is now evolving into a regulatory and strategic imperative for many companies.
+This article digs into the intricacies of Scope 3 emissions and scope 3 reporting, examining what are scope 3 emissions, scope 3 categories, relevance testing, upstream and downstream emissions, hotspots and a six step guide to understanding, estimating and reporting Scope 3 emissions.
+It also explores the importance of transparency and the benefits of comprehensive Scope 3 data gathering and emissions reporting.

-- Scope 2 accounts for indirect emissions from electricity usage, where the actual emissions occur offsite.
-Reducing Scope 1 and 2 emissions is critical and is now broadly considered the bare minimum of emissions reporting and in Australia companies who meet certain thresholds must report their scope 1 and 2 emissions to the National Greenhouse and Energy Reporting scheme (NGERs).
+- Scope 2 emissions account for indirect emissions from electricity usage, where the actual emissions occur offsite.
+Reducing Scope 1 and 2 emissions is critical and is now broadly considered the bare minimum of emissions reporting and in Australia companies who meet certain thresholds must report their Scope 1 and 2 emissions to the National Greenhouse and Energy Reporting Scheme (NGERs).

-- Scope 3 includes all other indirect emissions related to a company’s operations, both upstream and downstream.
+- Scope 3 emissions include all other indirect emissions related to a company’s operations, both upstream and downstream.
+See Scope 1, 2 and 3 emissions examples below.

 Scope 3 Emissions and the GHG Protocol Scope 3 Corporate Standard